MRFox-32/leaflet-challenge/README.md

 Earthquake Visualization using United States Geological Survey API

 ## Instructions
+The instructions for this activity are broken into two parts:
+* Part 1: Create the Earthquake Visualization
+* Part 2: Gather and Plot More Data

+## Part 1: Create the Earthquake Visualization
 Visualize an earthquake dataset, completing the following steps:
 1. Get your dataset from the USGS GeoJSON Feed page and choose a dataset to visualize.
 2. Import and visualize the data by doing the following: